UniExeterRSE/improve-r-code/_episodes/01_lesson1.md

 ## Learning Objectives
 At the end of this lesson you will be able to

-- implement general good coding practices for readibility and functionality
+- implement general good coding practices for readability and functionality
 - reflect on what makes code easy to follow/use
 - define a personal coding style
 - develop the structure and content of an R script to improve its functionality or reproducibility